 Before and after the reducer

-Suppose you want to prevent the user from touching the screen, while MyAction
+Suppose you want to stop the user from touching the screen while an action MyAction is running.

-This means adding a modal barrier before the action starts, and removing it after the action ends.
+You can do this by adding a modal barrier before the action starts and removing it after it ends.

-It's indeed common to have some side effects before and after the reducer runs.
+It is common to have side effects before and after the reducer runs.

-, which run respectively before and after the reducer.
+which run before and after the reducer (method reduce()).

 Before